 - Sudden changes in mood or personality

-The Landing of Southampton, Bucks County’s newest senior personal care and memory care community, is proud to be teaming up with The Alzheimer’s Association Delaware Valley Chapter to present more information on the top ten early signs and symptoms of the disease and the importance of early detection.
+The Landing of Southampton, Bucks County’s newest independent living, personal care, and memory care community, is proud to be teaming up with The Alzheimer’s Association Delaware Valley Chapter to present more information on the top ten early signs and symptoms of the disease and the importance of early detection.

 Join us on October 16, 2019, from 6:00 – 7:00 pm at 729 Grove Avenue, Suite #8 in Southampton, PA to learn more.
 Space is limited so RSVP today to Judy at [email protected] or call 215-791-6666.